dnd1/stronger-loop/src/exercises/hook_them_up/problem.md

 1. Add a "createdAt" property to each model.
 2. Create an "operation hook" in each model that sets the "createdAt" attribute to the current date.
-Keep in mind that the "createdAt" attribute should no change after it has been set.
+Keep in mind that the "createdAt" attribute should no change after it has been set, so updating a user should not change the value of the "createdAt" property.
-3. Create an "remote hook" in the "DndUser" model to hide the password when the users are fetched using the Rest API.
+3. Create a "remote hook" in the "DndUser" model to hide the "password" when a specific user in fetched.
+Also, hide the "fullName" property, since we want to keep our user's privacy, you know.

 ----------------------------------------------------------------------